The Midland Coal Mining Company operated near Drumheller, Alberta between 1912 and 1959.

 The Midland Coal Mine Company stop is a good spot to stretch the legs and enjoy the opportunity for some primary education applicable to many additional and similarly fascinating opportunities in the area.

-Entry into the parking area for the Midland Coal Mining Company passes an unsigned gravel road branching left away from the main building.
+Entry into the parking area for the Midland Coal Mine Company passes an unsigned gravel road branching left away from the main building.
 Curiosity demands investigation of this road which leads to another nearby parking area and an even better historical hiking opportunity at the former site of the Mercury Mine otherwise known as Midland Coal Mine # 2.